anjana250/price_of_car/README.md

 A thorough explanation of the Data Preparation,Data Understanding, and everythign else can be found by clicking on [Link to Jupyter Notebook](https://github.com/anjana250/price_of_car/blob/main/practical_application_II_starter/Price_of_Car_final.ipynb)

 ## Modeling
 The four models used on this data set is Linear Regression, Random Forest Regression, Ridge Regression, and Lasso.
-Out of the four models, Ridge performed the best when comparing the metrics R<sup>2</sup> score and Median Absolute Error(MAE).
-Therefore, only the results from this model will be addressed here.
+Out of the four models, Ridge and Linear performed the best when comparing the metrics R<sup>2</sup> score and Median Absolute Error(MAE).
+Therefore, only the results from these model will be addressed here.
 If there is any interest in looking at any of the other models, please refer to Jupyter notebook above.

 **Evaluation Metric R<sup>2</sup> Score Comparison Between Models**